michael-basil/michael-basil.github.io/health.md

 * Sugar and processed foods are detrmental with no exceptions
 * Electrolyte balance is key, potassium is a priority!
 * The body seeks homeostatis and the weight set point can be moved
-* Weight loss plateus can be punched through with fasting exercises
+* Weight loss plateus are interesting challenges
 * Fasting improves metabolism, has anti-aging effects and can be relaxing
 * Addiction behaviors when identified are systematically observed and erradicated
 * Discomfort is necessary and useful to evolve